qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/data-scenarios/vector-needs-reformatting/index.md

+---
-# Data Scenario: Vector Data Needs Reformatting
+title: "Data Scenario: Vector Data Needs Reformatting"
+categories: ["Data issue"]
+---

 You read a research publication about correlation between the chemistry of blood samples taken from 12 kittens found on the Greenland Ice Sheet and their subjective cuteness as